texastribune/styleguides/newtribunestyle.md

 Inputs
 ------

+Inputs with buttons should be attached to one another (i.e. search and email signups).

 #### Newsletter signups

 Newsletter signups are considered blocks, as they should be able to be reused on any place around the site.
 There may be times when newsletter signups are also elements; for example, there may be specific styles that apply to newsletter signups that appear inside of a story block.
 The class to use for newsletter signups is `.signup`.